Thumbstop

 Here are a few examples of brands who got more creative with their POV.

-Savannah Sanchez shared this clever example she made for Fi with the ad coming from a dog’s POV using a Trickster voiceover.
+Savannah Sanchez shared this clever example she made for Fi.
+The ad comes from a dog’s POV using a Trickster voiceover.

 Facebook ad example pov with dog